maheshpndt/TestAppGutenberg/README.md

-Project design and implemented for android using JAVA Run - Install Android studio File -
+Project design and implemented for android using JAVA followed by MVVM design pattern Run - Install Android studio File -
 Open project root directory and run on emulator